syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/Blink/Convert-the-HTML-string-to-image-file).

 ## JavaScript

 The Blink HTML converter supports enabling or disabling the JavaScript while converting HTML to PDF.
 Refer to the following code snippet.